 Struggling to get replies on dating apps?
 You’re not alone.
 Many users face the same frustrations, often due to common messaging mistakes.
-In this guide, we’ll break down the most frequent errors, share real examples, and give you actionable tips to boost your response rate.
+In this comprehensive guide, we’ll break down the most frequent errors, share real examples, and give you actionable tips to boost your response rate and get more matches.

 Your first message sets the tone for the entire conversation.
 A thoughtful opener can spark interest, while a generic or awkward one can end things before they start.
-Let’s look at what to avoid and how to stand out.
+Messaging is your first impression—make it count by being intentional and authentic.

 • Using generic openers like "Hey" or "Hi"